-A. Turn-off at the Consumer's Request: A Consumer may request that service be discontinued either temporarily or permanently.
+- A. Turn-off at the Consumer's Request: A Consumer may request that service be discontinued either temporarily or permanently.
 Such request must be made by giving at least one working day's advance notice to the District.
 If such a notice is not given, the Consumer will be billed for service until one working day after the District acquires knowledge that the Consumer has vacated premises or otherwise has discontinued service.
-(Form attached hereto in Appendix S)

-B. Turn-off by the District: The District may disconnect a Consumer's service for various reasons which are listed below.
+(Form attached hereto in Appendix S) - B. Turn-off by the District: The District may disconnect a Consumer's service for various reasons which are listed below.
 Such involuntary disconnections are effected by turning off and locking the meter, thereby stopping the water service; the District will make a reasonable attempt to notify the Consumer of the disconnection, by mailing a Shut-Off notice 7 days prior to termination.
 Reasons for involuntary disconnection include, but are not limited to, the following:

-1. For Non-Payment of Bills
+1. For Non-Payment of Bills (Revised 1-13-20)

-A service may be disconnected for non-payment of periodic bills.
-Before a service is disconnected, the Consumer will be mailed a Shut-Off Notice as set forth in Article 8.04(G).
+A service may be disconnected for non-payment of periodic bills as set forth in Appendix GG.
 A service may be disconnected for non-payment of bills of a Consumer whether or not the payment delinquency is associated with water service at that service connection or at any other water service connection of that same Consumer.

-2. For Waste of Water (Revised 2-10-16)(Appendix Updated 10-11-17)
+2. For Waste of Water (Revised 2-10-16) (Appendix Updated 10-11-17)